Azure/deployment-environments/documentation/custom-image-support/configure-terraform-image.md

 .\quickstart-image.build.ps1 -Registry '{YOUR_REGISTRY}' -Directory '{DIRECTORY_TO_YOUR_IMAGE}' -Repository '{YOUR_REPOSITORY}' -Tag '{YOUR_TAG}'
 ```

+## Terraform + ADE Extensibility Model Repository
+If you have set up an Azure Container Registry to contain images for your extensibility model workflow and are looking to use Terraform Infrastructure-as-Code (IaC) templates, we have set up a repository [here](https://github.com/Azure/ade-extensibility-model-terraform) containing an ADE-compatible image and a GitHub Action that builds and pushes the image to your Azure Container Registry.
+In order to use this method, you will need to do the following:
+ - Fork the repository into your personal account
+ - Allow GitHub Actions to connect to Azure via an Microsoft Entra ID application's federated credentials through OIDC.
+You will need to save the application's client ID as a secret within your forked repository, along with your subscription and Tenant ID.
+You can find more documentation about the process [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux).
+ - Set up variables for your forked repository containing your personal Azure Container Registry name, your preferred repository name, and your preferred tag for the created image.
+You can modify your variables between workflow runs to push the generated image to different registries, repositories, and tags.

 ## Accessing Operation Logs And Error Details
 To view error details with deployments and deletions, you can use the [Developer Portal](https://devportal.microsoft.com/) to view the error details stored in the file $ADE_ERROR_LOG at the end of the deployment by clicking on the 'See Details' button of a failed deployment, shown below:
 ![A Screenshot of a failed deployment of an environment with the 'See Details' button displayed](failedDeploymentCard.png)